OttaviaE/DscoreApp/README.md

 A Shiny Web Application for computing the IAT D-score.

-This app is meant for the computation of the D-score, the score obtained from the Implicit Association Test (IAT; Greenwald et al., 1998).
+This app is meant as an easy and open source alternative for computing the IAT D-score.

-The DscoreApp can also be used online, and it is retriavable at the URL: http://fisppa.psy.unipd.it/DscoreApp/
+DscoreApp can also be used online, and it is retriavable at the URL: http://fisppa.psy.unipd.it/DscoreApp/